 Differences Between TypeScript vs Flow

-- Flow, on the other hand, aims to deduce those segments or pieces of code which can behave erratically and in an unexpected manner.
+- On the other hand, flow aims to deduce those segments or pieces of code that can behave erratically and in an unexpected manner.
 It also advises the programmer as to how a problem should be dealt with.

-- Flow is known to be a simpler language than TypeScript due to it’s out of the box utility.
-A developer would have to learn TypeScript syntax e.g. Type Annotation and how to modify the code.
+- Flow is known to be a simpler language than TypeScript due to it’s out of box utility.
+A developer would have to learn TypeScript syntax, e.g. Type Annotation, and how to modify the code.

 - They have to be very much sure about the type they are specifying and using.
-Flow, on the other hand, possesses the capability of auto-assignment of type information from existing code pieces by using the “flow analysis” technique which picks up type errors on its own.
+On the other hand, flow possesses the capability of auto-assignment of type information from existing code pieces by using the “flow analysis” technique, which picks up type errors on its own.

 Head to Head Comparison Between TypeScript and Flow

 Below is the top 8 comparison between TypeScript vs Flow:

 Key Differences Between TypeScript vs Flow

 Let us discuss some of the major differences between TypeScript vs Flow:

 - Typescript has better compatibility with many frameworks, libraries, and compilers as compared with Flow in many cases, such as those like angularJs, whereas if you are working on react.js, using flow should be the obvious choice.
 It is not that typescript is not supported by reacting; it’s just that due to the native unavailability, some additional tweaks and adjustment to your code are needed, such as Typecasting.